rsm-gh/phantom-player/README.md

 Beside the media playing, this software will be particularly useful for:
 + Reproducing videos that are coming from torrents.
 + Discover the videos from a hard-drive and organize them.

+> **NOTE: THE PLAYER IS CURRENTLY UNDER DEVELOPMENT,
+> and the first stable version is not yet released.**
+> The remaining work can be read [here](https://github.com/rsm-gh/phantom-player/blob/master/usr/share/doc/phantom-player/DevNotes.md).

 ## How to Install